-It was my third day on the job and I wondered what I had gotten myself into.
+It was my third day on the job and I wondered what I had gotten myself into and how I’d ended up there.
 A newly-minted MBA, I had been hired into the associate program at one of the world’s largest investment banks.
 I had heard about the aggressive nature of bankers, especially traders, but I had not considered that there would be actual physical violence at work.
 I turned to the guy sitting next to me, who was one step up on the totem pole with 2 years of experience.
 “Is this normal?”
 I asked.
 “Well, it doesn’t happen often,” he replied, “but the traders can be pretty hot-headed.
 Usually they just throw telephones at each other.”
 “Telephones?”
 “Well, just the handsets.
 They aren’t very heavy.”
 He turned back to his screens and calmly returned to making notes of the trades to recommend to his clients.

 And he was right – I did frequently see the senior traders throw telephone handsets at the junior traders.
 Was this violence unique to the men on the trading floor?
 There was a woman sitting on a different team near mine.
 She wasn’t a managing director yet, but one step below that – still very senior and there were few senior women on the trading floor.
 As a newbie, sometimes I would sit with her to listen to her client calls and learn techniques and products.
 She was sharp and no-nonsense, and didn’t take shit from the traders (including one who routinely ridiculed me for the “shitty little trades” I brought them from my “shitty little clients” – not something I could help as an associate just starting out).
 When a member of my associate class heard who I was sitting with, his eyes widened.
 “Stay on her good side!
 I once saw her put her hands around a trader’s throat when he gave her a bad price.”
 Was it true?
 I didn’t dare ask her – I was already intimidated by her before hearing that story.